Au cœur de moi: Singles

 "Oasis" was released as the lead single from the album on 25 June 2015, peaking to number 101 on the French Singles Chart.
-"J'ai cherché" was released as the second single from the album on 15 January 2016, peaking to number 2 on the French Singles Chart.
+"J'ai cherché" was released as the second single from the album on 15 January 2016, peaking to number 2 on the French Singles Chart behind "Can't Stop the Feeling!" by Justin Timberlake.
 On 29 February 2016 France 2 announced that the song would be the French entry for the Eurovision Song Contest 2016.
 Being a member of the "Big Five", the song automatically advanced to the final which took place on 14 May 2016 at the Ericsson Globe in Stockholm, Sweden.
 He performed the song during the first Semi-final on 10 May 2016.
 The song finished in 6th place with 257 points, France's best finish since 2002 and the highest-scoring entry to date in its contest history.
 "On dirait" was released as the third single from the album on 29 August 2016, peaking to number 15 on the French Singles Chart.
 "Au cœur de moi" was released as the fourth single from the album on 6 February 2017.